-Students can improve their chances of entering this line of work by getting relevant experience while at university, including writing for student newspapers or magazines, or taking part in student radio or a drama club.
+Students can improve their chances by getting relevant experience while at university, including writing for student newspapers or magazines, or taking part in student radio or a drama club.

 Some publishers run competitions to find new talent, and the prize can include publication.
 For example, the children's fiction publishers Chicken House, in conjunction with The Times, run an annual children's fiction competition.